mikeizbicki/cmc-csci145-math166/01_computation_Pagerank/project/README.md

 1. Ensure that all your changes to the `pagerank.py` and `README.md` files are committed to your repo and pushed to github.

 1. Get at least 5 stars on your repo.
-   (You made trade stars with other students in the class.)
+   (You may trade stars with other students in the class.)

    > **NOTE:**
    >